CraftAcademyLabs/coach-guides/weeks/week_7.md

 In Week 7 we deepen your knowledge of Javascript by introducing Angular, a web framework for front-end development, and Ionic, a framework that enables programmers to write for mobile devices, without having to work with native iOS or Android languages.
 At the end of the week, you will have deployed two applications to online servers that can be viewed on your mobile device.

 ### Week Lab
-* Hello World in Angular
+* Address Book in Angular - moved to week 6
 * Mobile BMI Challenge in Ionic
 * Cooper test challenge in Ionic and Ruby on Rails